Pythonaire/BackupImages/README.md

 ````
 sudo systemctl restart ssh
 ````
-If you can login on that client "ssh '<the user>@<client ip>'" without the password, it ssh works well with the ssh key.
+If you can login on that client "ssh '<the user>@<client ip>'" without the password, ssh via key works well.

 9) Use a Webbrowser ```https://<your Backup Server>:<the flask port> ``` (predefined port is 5005, see maim.py)